-Although Babbel’s lessons aren’t the most exciting or varied, Rosetta Stone’s are even less so.
+Babbel’s lessons aren’t the most exciting or varied, but Rosetta Stone’s are even less so.

-The key differentiating factor that makes Rosetta Stone different than other language learning courses is that they only use your target language.
+The key differentiating factor that makes Rosetta Stone different than other language learning courses is that uses your target language almost exclusively.
 Their philosophy is basically that young children learn languages from immersion and that you should as well.

 I tend to disagree with this idea.
 Adults are much different than young children.
-We have some advantages that children don’t have and ignoring these makes language learning harder than it need be.
+We have some advantages that children don’t have, and ignoring these makes language learning harder than it needs to be.

-The lessons on Rosetta stone, while they include various skills such as listening and writing that you’ll need to learn, are very repetitive regardless of the content.
-Basically, they’re a long stream of matching pictures to words or sentences.
+The lessons on Rosetta stone, while they include various skills such as listening and writing, are very repetitive regardless of the content.
+Using Rosetta Stone basically amounts to a long stream of matching pictures to words or sentences.

 This works alright for teaching a lot of vocabulary, and even simple grammar points.
 But, not all vocabulary is easily understood from pictures alone.
 This is even worse when it comes to grammar.
 While some simple grammar points are easily understood this way, learning more complex grammar like this will likely leave the learner confused.
 A quick explanation in English could erase a lot of that uncertainty.

-I like how the audio is included with each picture and that they use different speakers and it’s very high-quality.
+I like how the audio is included with each picture, that they use different speakers, and that the audio is very high-quality.
 There are also writing exercises which are definitely helpful.

 Similar to Babbel, I like how they encourage you to practice speaking and use voice recognition software.
 But, Rosetta Stone’s voice recognition software isn’t great either.
 Depending on it alone to gauge your pronunciation wouldn’t be advisable.

 One major issue with Rosetta Stone is that the lessons are too repetitive.
-I could easily see learners getting bored with the platform and end up giving up on learning a language.
+I could easily see learners getting bored with the platform and eventually giving up on learning a language.

-The other big issue is that I don’t think the benefits of removing English are worth the tradeoffs.
-Sure, in some cases, it can help you avoid translating in your head.
-But, translating in your head as a beginner isn’t a big deal.
-Even if you need to do this when you first start, eventually, as you learn the language better, you’ll be able to automatically recall that word.
+The other big issue is that I don’t think the benefits of removing translations are worth the tradeoffs.
+Sure, it might encourage you to rely less on performing translations in your head.
+But, translating in your head as a beginner isn’t a big deal — even if you need to do this when you first start, you’ll eventually get better at automatically recalling words and ideas as you improve.

-The short-term gain of possibly avoiding translating in your head, which would eventually go away naturally anyway, isn’t worth giving up the English explanations that would make the language much easier to understand.
+In my opinion, the short-term gains associated with avoiding translations just aren’t worth giving up the English explanations that would make the language you’re learning much easier to understand.

 Still, before committing to either of these courses, I’d recommend seeing what else is available in the language you’re learning from the links in the table below.